buggyrace/buggy-race-about/docs/hosting/heroku.md

 Copy the "DNS target".
 Go to the your DNS provider and add a `CNAME` record, aliasing the desired domain name with the underlying, canonical one.

+{: .note}
+The details of _how_ to set your DNS records will vary depending on who is managing your domain — typically this will be your domain registrar (where you bought the domain), or your tech team if you are at an institution that runs its own.

 It will take a while to percolate through the internet once you've done this.